rayanc72/PDFStream/README.md

 ## 📄 License

-This project is open-source and free to use for academic or personal research purposes.
+This project is open-source and free to use for academic or personal research purposes (see LICENSE for more info).